DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/data-binding.md

 ```html
 <input matInput [(ngModel)]="name">
 ```
 Whoa, what is this ngModel?
-We could have simpley displayed the name in our name.component.ts using property binding (i.e. [value]="name"), but we want to update our name property with the user updated name.
+We could have simply displayed the name in our name.component.ts using property binding (i.e. [value]="name"), but we want to update our name property with the user updated name.
 This is called two-way data binding which will we discuss in the next section.

 Here is what the user sees so far:

 <img src="/images/blog/data-binding/name-with-update.png" width="300px">

+### Two-way data binding

 As a reminder, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/data-binding)